AbdulelahMaj/Airbnb_Reviews_NLP/Project_Proposal.md

-# Airbnb Reviews Topic Modeling
+# Airbnb Reviews Topic Modeling & Sentiment Analysis

 > ## Introduction
 >
->>The purpose of the model that I plan to build topic modeling using NLP on Airbnb reviews in Seattle City.
+>>The purpose of the model that I plan to build topic modeling using NLP on Airbnb reviews in Seattle City, and we will do a Sentiment analysis also.
 >>Airbnb can better understand customer expierence from NLP.

 > ## Goals
 >
->> topic Modiling the reviews
+>> topic Modiling the reviews & sentiment analysis.

 > ## Data Description